Email Document Solution For Businesses|DocuSend

 • Work with invoices easily without requiring programming.

-These are the features we built into DocuLink, the latest addition to DocuSend’s automated cloud-based mailroom service, which safely and securely distributes important customer communications such as statements and invoices using proprietary PDF technology.
+These are the features we built into DocuLink, a feature of DocuSend’s automated cloud-based mailroom service, which safely and securely distributes important customer communications such as statements and invoices using proprietary PDF technology.

 DocuSend extracts only the addresses from PDF documents and rebuilds them without changing any other information on the original document.
 Users then upload 8.5 x 11 PDFs to a secure website, and DocuSend mails them within two business days.
 Any size organization can have their bills and invoices printed and mailed in about the time it would take to email them.